About me

 Third-person bios

-Jess was the founding Director of Vivid Ideas, Australia’s largest creative industries festival.
-She is a consultant to the World Bank, a Non Executive Director of Parents for Climate, a member of Women for Election’s Political Advisory Board, and a Senior Associate at the Sydney Policy Lab.
-Her book, Glimpses of Utopia: Real Ideas for a Fairer World, illuminates solutions to the climate and inequality crises.
+Previously, Jess served as Deputy Lord Mayor of Sydney; directed Australia’s largest creative industries festival; and worked as a World Bank consultant, ministerial policy adviser, curator, editor, and radio host.
+She is currently a Non-Executive Director of Parents for Climate, a member of Women for Election’s Political Advisory Board, and a Senior Associate at the Sydney Policy Lab.

 Headshots